WoeUSB/WoeUSB/.github/X_RELEASE_TEMPLATE/new_release.md

 ## :boom: Breaking changes

-Changes that cause the bumping of the major version:
+Changes that cause backward-incompatibilities, thus the bumping of the major version:

 * We've...